Early Days for Digital Media in Morocco

 There were protests in Morocco, inspired by other activity in the region and organized by the 20 February Youth Movement, a group mainly made up of students.
 They brought up issues of accountability and responsibility, asking that the King stay away from politics.
 The King responded 20 days after the first march and proposed a new constitution and other constitutional reforms.
 It was a smart response.
 Not all reforms however appeared in the constitution.
 From my point of view, we’re in waiting mode at the moment.
 Morocco’s Arab Spring is not over yet.

-Eleanor Kelly is the regional head of communications for the Open Society Foundations.
+Until May, 2021, Eleanor Kelly was the regional head of communications for the Open Society Foundations.

 Bouziane Zaid is the undergraduate studies coordinator in the School of Humanities and Social Sciences at Al Akhawayn University in Ifane.